0x00h/gatsby-starter-netlify-cms/src/pages/products/index.md

     production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 This is an edit via identity...
 main:
-  heading: Great coffee with no compromises
+  heading: Great Shisha with no compromises
-  description: >
-    We hold our coffee to the highest standards from the shrub to the cup.
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+  description: Our flavour options ranges from Dubai, American, Arabian & German
+    flavours… We take our flavours seriously!
+Therefore next time you’re in Al Seef Café keep an eye out for some of the lesser known flavours!
   image1:
     alt: A close-up of a paper filter filled with ground coffee
     image: /img/products-grid3.jpg